rdi-berkeley/understanding_llms/index.md

  - /
 ---

+- **Do not email the course staff.
+For private matters, post a private question on [edstem](https://edstem.org/us/courses/41945/discussion/) and make sure it is visible to all teaching staff.**

 - ***Prerequisite:*** **Prospective students should have taken CS 182/282A Deep Neural Networks or its equivalent(s) and had some hands-on experience with deep learning.**

 - Prospective students should ***first try enrolling in the course through CalCentral***.
 The class number of CS 194-267 (for undergraduate students) is 34188 and the class number of CS 294-267 (for graduate students) is 34187.
 Please join the waitlist if the course is full. ***Please fill in the [enrollment petition form](https://forms.gle/g9SJYTzCY14HVcsc9) if you are on or cannot join the waitlist***.
 We will reach out to you if your petition is approved.